Pelion railway: History

 The section from Volos station to Anavros is essentially a tramway.
 In addition to Pelion trains, tram services have operated in the past on this section.
 From Anavros to Agria and Lechonia the line has no special features, most notable being the concrete bridge over River Vrychon.

 In contrast, the mountain section from Ano Lechonia to Mileai has a number of interesting civil engineering features, including seven stone bridges, an iron bridge at Milies, two tunnels and five stone road bridges over the line.
 Engine sheds were built at Volos, Agria and Mileai, but now the locomotives are maintained at a new shed at Ano Lechonia.
 Turntables were installed at Volos and Mileai, the latter being replaced recently with a new one of larger diameter to accommodate the diesel locomotives.
 Water towers were built at Agria, Ano Lechonia (still in use) and Mileai.

+The railway was designed by Evaristo de Chirico whose son is the Metaphysical painter, Giorgio de Chirico.

-The line was operated by Thessaly Railways until 1955 and then taken over by the Hellenic State Railways.
+The line was operated by Thessaly Railways private company until 1955 and then taken over by the Hellenic State Railways state-owned company.
 In 1971 it was transferred with the rest of the Greek railway lines to Hellenic Railways Organisation (OSE), which promptly suspended the service as a cost-saving measure.

-The section from Volos to Agria was operated as a heritage railway by "The Friends of Pelion Railway" between 1987 and 1994, but OSE forced them to terminate the operation in order to preserve OSE's state-imposed monopoly.
+The section from Volos to Agria was operated as a heritage railway by "The Friends of Pelion Railway" between 1987 and 1994, before being forced to terminate the operation.
 However, in 1996 OSE reopened the section from Ano Lechonia to Mileai as a heritage railway, initially using steam traction and converting to diesel traction in 1999.
 The stations of Ano Lechonia and Agria, which had been severely damaged by earthquakes, were restored according to the original designs.